 Anna Margaret Ross (née McKittrick; 8 December 1860–2 February 1939), was an Irish writer, who used the nom de plume Amanda McKittrick Ros.
 She was born in Drumaness, County Down, on December 8, 1860.
-She holds the…Continue
+She holds the dubious distinction of being called by critics "one of the world's worst poets"…Continue

 For Part 2 in my series on research sites for my book, The Prince of Glencurragh, I find that my content does not show up well in this application.
 I invite readers to view the latest instalment by following the link below:…Continue